midasmulligan/MLServices2/README.md

 Obtain data stream.

 POST /v1/alerts
-Obtain a batch of data stream.
+Obtain a batch of data.

 GET /v1/listing
 Obtain a list of triggers in the system.